 What is a practical Shopify SEO checklist I can follow?

-Audit technical health, research keywords per template type, optimize product and collection metadata, publish blog content matching search intent, build internal links, earn backlinks through outreach or PR, and review performance monthly in Search Console.
+Audit technical health, research keywords per template type, optimize product and collection metadata, publish blog content matching search intent, build internal links, earn backlinks through outreach or PR, and review performance regularly in Search Console.